-Create text analytics models in Azure Machine Learning Studio
+Create a sentiment analysis model in Azure Machine Learning Studio (classic)

-You can use Azure Machine Learning to build and operationalize text analytics models.
+You can use Azure Machine Learning Studio (classic) to build and operationalize text analytics models.
 These models can help you solve, for example, document classification or sentiment analysis problems.

 In a text analytics experiment, you would typically: